Quantum-access security of the Winternitz one-time signature scheme: Preliminaries

 \item \textit{Forgery}: $(m,\sigma) \gets \A^{B\Sign_{\sk}}(1^{n})$;

 \item \textit{Outcome}: win if $\Ver_\pk(m,\sigma) = \acc$ and $m \in B$, and lose otherwise. \end{itemize}

-\begin{definition}[Blind unforgeability (\BU)] A digital signature scheme $S$ is \emph{q-\BU secure} if for any adversary $\A$ making at most $q$ queries to $B\Sign_\sk$, the success probability of winning the BF experiment is negligible in the security parameter $n$, i.e.
+\begin{definition}[Blind unforgeability (\BU)] A digital signature scheme $S$ is \emph{q-\BU secure} if for any adversary $\A$ making at most $q$ queries to $B\Sign_\sk$ and for all $\epsilon$, the success probability of winning the BF experiment is negligible in the security parameter $n$, i.e.